iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - Clear boundaries of applicability (when results may not be reliable)

   - **Risk analysis and mitigations (what could go wrong and how you reduce it)**
     - Main risks (misinterpretation, confusing source, edge-case failures)
+    - **Misuse and security risks:** cases where someone tries to “trick” the feature (for example by faking or manipulating the input).
+I document how the product protects against this (for example: checks that the input looks real/usable, detects suspicious or inconsistent signals, limits repeated attempts, and shows “Cannot estimate right now” instead of a misleading result)
     - Mitigations implemented (provenance labeling, safe messaging, “Cannot estimate right now” rules, UI wording controls, escalation paths)
     - Any remaining residual risk and why it is acceptable (if applicable)